JXG052/Password-Generator/Pseudo.md

 function that gets a random character from a given array

-// How do we know which array to chose?

-if boolean lowercase true - push  array to the object if boolean uppercase  true - push that array the object if boolean special  true - push that array to the object
+    if boolean lowercase true - push  array to the newArray if boolean uppercase  true - push that array the newArray if boolean special  true - push that array to the newArray

 based on user inputs

-let newArray = [
+newArray = [
     [specialChars],
     [upper],
     [num],